From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory

 It is also natural to wonder if higher-form topology is limited to `pristine' single-particle Hamiltonians or whether it survives generalization to the `dirty' cases with disorder and strong correlations.
 In this respect, it is worth recalling the extension of the Chern number by Niu and Thouless to such a more general scenario by virtue of twisted boundary conditions~\cite{Niu:1984}, where the role of momentum is replaced by the twist angles.
 This idea naturally extends to the $\mathcal{DD}$ invariant~\cite{Jankowski:2025}, though it remains an open problem to find a concrete variational many-body wave function that realizes a nontrivial value of the invariant.
 In addition, a connection to strong disorder readily exists through the relation of multi-gap topology to ultra-localized topological insulators~\cite{Lapierre:2021,Lapierre:2024}.
 It is interesting to speculate if this relation could be extended towards higher-form topology and non-linear responses.
 Finally, let me point out that the language of higher-form topological structures has, over the past two years, been extended to matrix-product states (i.e., quantum many-body states with short-range entanglement) in 1D~\cite{Ohyama:2024,Shiozaki:2025,Sommer:2025,Ohyama:2025} and even to projected entangled pair states in 2D~\cite{Ohyama:2025b}.
 In addition, several works have also opened the door to consider realizations of higher-form topology and tensor monopoles in non-Hermitian matter~\cite{Zhu:2021,Yang:2025}.

 Overall, the early stage of research into higher-form topology in crystalline matter (alongside the associated questions into quantum geometry and non-linear optics) suggests that impactful contributions can be achieved across all segments of the discovery process, ranging from mathematical characterization and space-group symmetry analysis, through toy models and materials design, to experimental investigations.
-In concert, these capabilities can deliver definitive tests of quantum-geometry-based bounds and $\mathcal{DD}$-quantized shift currents, providing a route toward practical materials with large bulk photovoltaic responses.
+In concert, these capabilities can deliver definitive tests of quantum-geometry-based bounds on non-linear optical responses, including topological principles for quantized shift currents and a potential route toward a new class of photovoltaic materials.